-STRATEGIC OBJECTIVE Delive ring High Quality Di gital Services WELL-BEING OF FUTURE GENI ERATIONS ACT A healthier Wales f more than one standard applies, pl ease list below: DHCW QUALITY STANDARDS ISO 9001 f more than one standard applies, pl ease list below: HEALTH CARE STANDARD Safe Care If more than one standard applies, pl lease list helow: 11 /1 EQUALITY IMPACT ASSESSME NT STATEMENT Date of submission:17/03/2021 Yes, applicable Outcome: Positive Statement: , This policy is predominantly intended = : · - al structures neede d to support the concerns management process. nt process as quick and as fair as possible, therefore felt that the impact is large n accordance with the Regulations.
-It is therefore felt that the impact is large ity positive.
-APPROVAL/SCRUTINY ROUTE: Person/Committee/Group who have ared this paper prior to this mosting reroom, committee, croup who have received or conside red this paper prior to this meeting
+STRATEGIC OBJECTIVE Deliver ering High Quality Digita al Services WELL-BEING OF FUTURE GEN ERATIONS ACT A healthier Wales If more than one standard applies, pl ease list below: DHCW QUALITY STANDARDS ISO 9001 If more than one standard applies, p ease list below: C HEALTH CARE STANDARD Safe Care If more than one standard applies, p lease list below: EQUALITY IMPACT ASSESSME NT STATEMENT Date of submission:17/03/2021 Yes, applicable Outcome: Positive Statement: , This policy is predominantly intende • • · · · · · · · · · · · · · · · · · · · al structures needed to support the concerns management process.
+The policy is intended to make the c oncerns management r process as quick and as fair as possible, with concerns being assessed on the therefore felt that the impact is larg soor adnoc with the Regulations.
+It is APPROVAL/SCRUTINY ROUTE • Person/Committee/Group who have received or considered d this paper prior to this meeting COMMITTEE OR GROUP DATE 011700145 DATE OUTCOME

-IMPACT ASSESSMENT QUALITY AND SAFETY IMPLICATIONS/IMPACT Yes, please see detail below LEGAL IMPLICATIONS/IMPACT Safe services Yes, please see detail below Links to Putting Things Right FINANCIAL IMPLICATION/IMPACT Yes, please see detail below Potential for shared claims WORKFORCE IMPLICATION/IMPACT No, there is no direct impact on resources as a result of the activity outlined in this report. · SOCIO ECONOMIC IMPLICATION/IMPACT No. there are no specific socio-economic implications related to the activity outlined in this report
+IMPACT ASSESSMENT QUALITY AND SAFETY Yes, please see detail below IMPLICATIONS/IMPACT Safe services LEGAL Yes, please see detail below IMPLICATIONS/IMPACT Links to Putting Things Right FINANCIAL Yes, please see detail below IMPLICATION/IMPACT Potential for shared claims WORKFORCE No, there is no direct impact on resources as a result of the IMPLICATION/IMPACT activity outlined in this report.
+SOCIO ECONOMIC No. there are no specific socio-economic implications related IMPLICATION/IMPACT to the activity outlined in this report